codeforamerica/civic-tech-taxonomy/README.md

 ## Format

-Data files are sorted TOML.
-The included `normalize.js` script can be used to normalize any created/edited TOML files, but will also run automatically against any submitted Pull Request and commit any needed changes for you.
+Tags defined within the repository are stored in the [gitsheets format](https://docs.gitsheets.com/), and can be read with any [TOML](https://toml.io/en/) parser or higher-level gitsheets interface.

+See [project documentation](https://codeforamerica.github.io/civic-tech-taxonomy/) for more information

 ## Related work and reading